What to Pack for an Adventure Hiking Elopement – The Ultimate Adventure Elopement Hiking Gear List

-Styptic powder, tweezers, and hydrogen peroxide are items you will not find in a human first aid kit but you’ll want to bring for your dog!
-Styptic powder is used to stop bleeding in the event your pup breaks a nail, or gets a cut.
+Styptic powder, tweezers, and hydrogen peroxide are items you will not find in a human first aid kit but you’ll want to bring them for your dog!
+Styptic powder is used to stop bleeding in the event your pup breaks a nail or gets a cut.
 Tweezers are especially useful when coming to Colorado for your hiking elopement if your pup walks into a cactus.
 Trust me, pulling out cactus needles with your teeth is not fun.
 The 3% hydrogen peroxide would come in handy if your dog eats something that’s toxic and we need to get it out of the dog’s stomach right away!

-If you’re planning on choosing a trail where dogs are supposed to be on leash at all times, plan on bringing the leash.
+If you’re planning on choosing a trail where dogs are supposed to be on a leash at all times, plan on bringing the leash.

 Collapsible Dog Bowl